uavos/apx-gcs/docs/pages/altnav.md

 - **Bank Angle Hold**: Maintain a fixed bank angle, such as a specific roll.
 - **Line Path Following**: Follow a linear path based on a point and azimuth.

 This fundamental command set can be extended to meet unique operational needs.
 All commands adhere to safety protocols managed by the APX Autopilot and GCS operator.
-The onboard scripting engine also allows custom control loops to run at AHRS loop frequency (>100Hz), enabling more complex navigation algorithms to be implemented and executed flexibly.
+The onboard scripting engine also allows custom control loops to run at INS loop frequency (>100Hz), enabling more complex navigation algorithms to be implemented and executed flexibly.

 ### Safety and Direct Control Limitations